 When most people tune into a political debate, they anticipate that things will quickly heat up — just not to the point where anyone dies.

-But that’s exactly what happened in Tokyo on October 12, 1960, when a television company kept the cameras rolling as a congressional candidate was murdered with a samurai sword.
+But that’s exactly what happened in Tokyo on October 12, 1960, when the television cameras kept rolling as a leading politician was murdered on stage by a teenager with a samurai sword.

-So when Asanuma assumed the lectern in Hibiya Hall in front of 1,000 people, it was assumed some of the crowd would have strong feelings on his candidacy.
+So when Asanuma assumed the lectern in Hibiya Hall in front of 1,000 people on October 12, it was assumed that some of the crowd would have strong feelings on his candidacy.

-Spectators were still shocked, though, when 17-year-old Futaya Yamaguchi rushed onto the stage with a traditional samurai sword and plunged it into the left side of the 61-year-old’s ribs.
+Spectators were still shocked, though, when 17-year-old Otoya Yamaguchi rushed onto the stage with a traditional samurai sword and plunged it into the left side of the 61-year-old’s ribs.